 The loss of a loved one, whether they be a member of our family or a friend, can be a tough topic.
 We grieve and hopefully, in time, heal from the loss through the support of our family and friends.
 When a coworker or employee experiences this loss, it is hard to find a balance between support and company policy to help that person process and heal.
-As a manager, business owner, or human resources professional, you have the unique opportunity of setting into place a few policies that will aid the healing process.
+As a manager, business owner, or human resources professional, you have the unique opportunity of setting into place a few policies that will aid the mourning and healing process.
 A few examples of these helpful policies include:

 1. Flexible Bereavement Leave